A Guide to Access Control Card Technologies

 A credential may take one of the following forms:

-- Physical: access cards, key-fobs, security tags, tokens and smartphone application
+- Physical: access cards, key-fobs, security tags, tokens and smartphone apps

-- Biometric: fingerprint, facial, iris, retinal, voice and hand geometry
+- Biometric: fingerprint, facial, iris, retina, voice and hand geometry

 Smartphones can also be used within some access control systems and for this they rely on the NFC protocol.
 The smartphone will have a compatible access control App installed on it which will store the relevant information required for access.
 This type of credential is becoming popular within certain markets and segments e.g. the hotel and hospitality industries (market) and student accommodation and university campus buildings (segment).

 An alternative to NFC for smartphones is Bluetooth technology.
 Whilst NFC has a very limited distance, Bluetooth can reach up to 9m.
 The longer distance (and wider field) for Bluetooth makes it less suitable for access control for security reasons.

 Whilst the use of smartphones seems a sensible application for access control there are issues.
 The application relies on a person carrying their mobile phone with them and their battery being charged.
 The mobile may not be one issued by the company or organisation and the owner, if using their own mobile, may not want to use their phone but to keep it and its content private.
 Mobile phones can malfunction, break and be stolen leading to potential security concerns.

 Whilst the mobile phone provides a middleware platform it does not suit every company or organisation in relation to practicality or security concerns.
 For this reason many organisations with an access control system prefer to operate with either access card, key-fob and biometric technologies or some combination of these.